adomhamza/idapp/README.md

 # idapp

-A Flutter IDApp project that displays a profile picture, Name, Current Ninja Level and Mail Address.
+A Flutter Stateless project that displays a profile picture, Name, Current Ninja Level and Mail Address.

 ## Getting Started